This page has been updated. Here is a link to the old version.

-The Honors Program requires a high level of accomplishment in a rigorous program of course work and culminates in research work which is presented as a senior thesis.
-Note particularly the requirements of independent study or thesis credit hours and the grade point average for a) all course work, b) course work in the major, and c) course work taken while a candidate for honors.
-Preparation during the junior year for the thesis project is strongly encouraged, but actual application for candidacy in the honors program usually is done promptly at the start of the senior year.
+The Honors Program requires a high level of accomplishment in a rigorous program of course work and culminates in research work which is presented as an Honors thesis.
+Note particularly the requirements of research or thesis credit hours and the grade point average for a) all course work, b) course work in the major, and c) course work taken while a candidate for honors.
+In order to allow completion of the thesis defense before the spring semester of the senior year, application to the Honors program during the junior year is strongly encouraged.
+This will allow you, for example, to complete Honors work before application to graduate schools.

 Electronic copies of physics and astronomy honors theses are available from Vanderbilt's DiscoverArchive.
 Hard copies of a number of recent theses are also available on the shelves of SC 6333.

 Please discuss your plan with the chair of the Departmental Honors and Independent Study Committee, Will Johns, as you prepare the application.
 The formal application for admission to candidacy consists of: